Comprehensive Care of the Older Adult Conference

 Your understanding of the concept of comprehensive care will result in less untoward events occurring in healthcare environments

-Robyn Attoe is a highly qualified Registered Nurse with a graduate diploma in gerontology and a cert IV in training ...
+Karen Gower is a Registered Nurse who holds a graduate diploma in cancer nursing and a master of nursing science ...
 Read More